dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

      It should be the case that if you change default values that both still agree!

+NOTE:
+   - If you've finished init (and your dump matches the staff), but you can't tx/rx/ack anything, make sure you're setting the CE pin correctly (it's a GPIO pin, so you have to control it manually)

 #### Two key helpers: use these.